MariaJCM/Lattices_Eigenfrequencies_Dispersion/README.md

 Use these files to test and reproduce the MATLAB analysis.

-**Note**
+**Note:**
-The code and `.rpt` files provided correspond to the rectangular lattice illustrated in **Figure 6** of the journal article below.

-> Carrillo-Munoz, Maria, and Bhisham Sharma.
-> “Identifying elastic wave polarization and bandgaps in periodic solid media.”
-> *International Journal of Mechanical Sciences* 252 (2023): 108363.
+The code and .rpt files provided correspond to the rectangular lattice illustrated in **Figure 6** of the journal article: > Carrillo-Munoz, Maria, and Bhisham Sharma. > "Identifying elastic wave polarization and bandgaps in periodic solid media." > *International Journal of Mechanical Sciences* 252 (2023): 108363. and to **Section 5.3.1** of the dissertation: > _"A Novel Method to Study the Dynamic Behavior of Lattice Structures."_ > PhD Dissertation, Wichita State University, 2023.

 ## Further reading